 The gold nanoparticle synthesis protocol that is presented here is intended to enable the synthesis of gold nanoparticles by non-chemistry experts.
-This protocol provides the opportunity to control the quantity of nanoparticles that are produced, the size of the nanoparticles, the monodispersity of the nanoparticles, and the ligands that encapsulate the gold nanoparticles.
-The gold nanoparticles that are synthesized using this process have been successfully used to create nanoelectronic devices for molecular electronics experiments, such as 2D molecule-nanoparticle arrays16.
+The significance of this protocol with respect to existing methods is that it provides the opportunity to control the quantity of nanoparticles that are produced, the size of the nanoparticles, the monodispersity of the nanoparticles, and the ligands that encapsulate the gold nanoparticles.
+The gold nanoparticles that are synthesized using this process have been used to create nanoelectronic devices for molecular electronics experiments, such as 2D molecule-nanoparticle arrays16.
 In this example, 2D molecule-nanoparticle arrays are formed by depositing 200 µL of the diluted gold nanoparticles in toluene solution into 15 mL conical centrifuge tubes that were partially filled with deionized water.
 The tubes were left undisturbed for 1 - 3 hours to allow the toluene to evaporate and the gold nanoparticles to form monolayers on the surface of the water.
 These gold nanoparticle monolayers were then transferred to substrates such as silicon microchips using PDMS stamps, in order to form nanoelectronic devices.
 The oleylamine ligands on the gold nanoparticles were then exchanged with other molecules in order to change the electronic and thermoelectric properties of the gold nanoparticle-molecule monolayers17,18.
-The gold nanoparticle synthesis protocol that is presented here produces high-quality gold nanoparticles that may be useful for many other gold nanoparticle applications.
+The gold nanoparticle synthesis protocol that is presented here produces high-quality gold nanoparticles that may be useful for many other gold nanoparticle applications within industry and medicine.

 ACKNOWLEDGMENTS: